 O.W.
 REILY HEALTH CENTER.
 The O.W.
-Reily Health Center, occupied in November 1975, houses patient rooms, examination and treatment rooms, and Counseling and Testing.
+Reily Health Center, occupied in November 1975, houses examination and treatment rooms, and Counseling and Testing.
 The name memorializes Orville Wain Reily, who returned to serve his alma mater in 1953, and became dean of students in 1974.

 STUDENT HOUSING.
 Modern and well-equipped residence halls are maintained for both men and women.
-Residence halls for women include Cain-Tatum, Lawler-Harkins, and Brumby-Castle Hall.
-Residence halls for men include Blansett Hall.
-Foundation Hall opened in August, 2010, and houses both male and female students.
-For family housing, the E.B.
-Hill apartment units.
-University Apartments opened in August, 2010
+Residence halls are Cain-Tatum, Fugler-Hammett, Lawler-Harkins, Brumby-Castle, Blansett and Foundation Halls.
+The E.B.
+Hill apartments are family housing units.